redhat-cop/ocp4-helpernode/mkdocs/docs/index.md

 The HelperNode is a way to satisfy all the prerequisites needed in order to install OpenShift 4.
 In version 2 of the HelperNode, all prerequisites/services are run in containers and Ansible is no longer used.

-For more information about the prerequisites.
+For more information about the OpenShift prerequisites.
 Please see the [official OpenShift documentation site](https://docs.openshift.com/container-platform/latest)

 The HelperNode is a node/vm/server that sits on your network running all the services needed in an "all-in-one" way.
 The following diagram shows a highlevel view of where the HelperNode sits on your network.